-Shipping new components or updates to components out of band enables Microsoft to provide more frequent updates to the .NET Framework.
+Shipping new components or updates to components out of band enables Microsoft to provide more frequent updates to .NET Framework.
 In addition, we can gather and respond to customer feedback more quickly.

-When you use an OOB feature in your app, your users do not have to install the latest version of the .NET Framework to run your app, because the OOB assemblies deploy with your app package.
+When you use an OOB feature in your app, your users do not have to install the latest version of .NET Framework to run your app, because the OOB assemblies deploy with your app package.

 How OOB packages are distributed

-Using a NuGet OOB package
+Use a NuGet OOB package

-After you install NuGet, you can browse and add references to NuGet packages by using Solution Explorer in Visual Studio:
+If NuGet Package Manager is installed, you can browse and add references to NuGet packages by using Solution Explorer in Visual Studio: